-establishment of locally The adapted annual (spring and fall) or perennial forages on suitable soils to provide supplemental foods and cover during critical periods of the year.
-Livestock should be generally excluded from small food plots.
-The shape. size, location, and percentage of total land area should be based on requirements for the target species (eq., 2-5% of area for white-tailed deer) and should meet goals of a comprehensive wildlife plan.
-A minimum of 1% of the acreage should be planted in both winter and summer food plots.
+The establishment of locally adapted annual (spring and fall) or perennial forages on suitable soils to provide supplemental foods and cover during critical periods of the Livestock should be generally excluded from small food plots.
+The shape, size, location, and percentage of total land area should be based on requirements for the target species (eg., 2-5% of area for white-tailed deer) and should meet goals of a comprehensive wildlife plan.
+A minimum of 1% of the acreage should be planted in seasonal food plots.